 "I'm interested in the Civil War, and I hope to find letters, diaries, journals, anything written during the Battle of Gettysburg by General Lee and General Meade.
 I hope to gain some insight on their personalities, and their thoughts as leaders of their respective armies."

 "To begin, I suggest you enter their names, and the search engine will give you what we have cross referenced under their names."

 "Our system is faster and much more efficient.
 Good luck, Lieutenant Walker."

-"Lieutenant Walker.
-Come with me.
-I will show you a document in the restricted archives you will be interested in."
-He said stiffly, as if he was struggling with the language.
+"Lieutenant Walker, come with me.
+I will show you a document in the restricted archives you will be interested in," he said stiffly, as if he was struggling with the language.

 "Restricted archives, yes."
-The librarian said.

-"Shouldn't we ask Ms. Allen for permission to enter the archives?"
+"Should we ask Ms. Allen for permission to enter the archives?"